Referral to a specialist

 It can be hard for GPs to decide who might have cancer and who might have a more minor condition.

-Your GP should offer you an appointment to see a cancer specialist within 2 weeks if you are:
+Your GP should offer you an appointment to see a cancer specialist urgently if you are:

 - 50 or over and have a change to a nipple, such as discharge or a nipple appearing to be pulled inwards

-- 30 or over and have a lump in your breast that isn't caused by anything else
+- 30 or over and have a lump in your breast, with or without pain, that isn't caused by anything else

-You may also be offered an appointment to see a specialist within 2 weeks if you have changes to the skin of your breast, such as puckering or dimpling.
+You may also be offered an appointment to see a specialist if you have changes to the skin of your breast, such as puckering or dimpling.

-If you are under 30 and have a lump in your breast that isn't caused by anything else, your GP might offer you an appointment to see a specialist, but not necessarily within 2 weeks.
+If you are under 30 and have a lump in your breast that isn't caused by anything else, your GP might offer you an appointment to see a specialist, but this may not be an urgent referral.
 Your GP may get advice from a specialist about whether to refer you.

 Your doctor should offer you an urgent referral to a specialist if you: